joyboseroy/indus_decipher/README.md

   cross-site stability testing~~ **Done, see "The substitution graph upgrade" above** (though see the follow-up bullet above about Mohenjo-daro sample-size confound).
-- **Add real external control corpora** ~~(Sumerian~~, Old Tamil, Vedic Sanskrit) to `analysis/entropy.py`'s comparisons via `external_control_entropy()`.
-Sumerian is done, see "Real external-language calibration" above, and it went well beyond a simple entropy comparison (order-3 gain, WUCS-style network statistics).
-Old Tamil and Vedic Sanskrit are still open, and are now higher-value than
+- ~~Add real external control corpora (Sumerian, Vedic Sanskrit)~~ **Done, see "Real external-language calibration" and "A second real
-  before: with genuine Sumerian data showing how much the order-3 test's sample-size sensitivity matters, a second and third real language would help establish whether that sensitivity is a general property of the method or specific to Sumerian's particular structure.
+  language: Sanskrit" above.** Both went well beyond a simple entropy comparison (order-3 gain at full and matched scale, WUCS-style network statistics), and together they produced this project's most well-triangulated finding: the order-3 test's sample-size limitation around 2,500 examples is real and general, confirmed independently twice, not an artifact of one corpus.
+Old Tamil was investigated and set aside for a documented reason (no lemmatized/morphologically segmented digital corpus found; see "A third language considered, and set aside honestly"), not simply left undone.
+If a suitable Old Tamil resource is later located, it remains the natural next addition, ideally from a different language family than Sumerian and Indo-Aryan Sanskrit entirely, for the strongest possible third data point.
 - ~~Implement Kneser-Ney smoothing~~ **Done, see "The dependency-order curve" above.** ~~Discount-sensitivity check~~ **Done, see the note right after "Order 3 is validated..." above.** One follow-up remains: